chaseruskin/legoHDL/ROADMAP.md

 - [ ] allow scripts/alias to be stored as a list
 - [ ] editor can be stored as a list too

+- [ ] add -verbose option to profile so user can see exactly what is being overloading/appended/overwritten in settings and scripts

+- [ ] add -cherry-pick option to loading a profile which will ask user when giving conflict on overwritting every single change to a setting or script

+- [ ] if going from already installed to download, ensure all requirements are installed else give an error stating the missing installations

 - [ ] investigate if component declaration does not require library usage call for VHDL (like using a verilog module into a VHDL design) -> I believe it does not

 __Completed__
+- [x] better verilog to verilog external instanation recognition
+- [x] add a default workspace for users to upload with default profile
 - [x] document `profile` command with `help`
 - [x] always prompt user to input a workspace path if the path found in settings is null?
 - [x] add ability to update (if remote repository) profile using `legohdl update <profile-name> -profile`